per-gron/HSPad/README.markdown

   *steepness* parameters.
 * **Attack time** sets the attack time of the envelope.
 * **Release time** sets the release time of the envelope.
-I have gotten beautiful results by setting the release time low and instead have a prominent reverb effect on the synth.
+I have got beautiful results by setting the release time low and instead have a prominent reverb effect on the synth.
 This gives a beautiful, lush sound.
 (If that's what you're after)